Positive representations over real closed fields: More on -positivity in the real case More on Theta-positivity in the real case

 \subsection{Extended geometrically finite representations}

-We now collect the consequences of the previous section in terms of $\Theta$-boundary extensions, and conclude that $\Theta$-positive representations over $\Rb$ are \emph{extended geometrically finite} in the sense of Weismann and admit a \emph{minimal} $\Theta$-boundary extension. \\
+We now collect the consequences of the previous section in terms of $\Theta$-boundary extensions, and conclude that, when $\Gamma$ is geometrically finite, $\Theta$-positive representations over $\Rb$ are \emph{extended geometrically finite} in the sense of Weisman and admit a \emph{minimal} $\Theta$-boundary extension. \\

 Let $\Gamma$ be a Fuchsian group of the first kind and $\rho\colon \Gamma \to G_{\Rb}$ a representation.
 If $(\Vc,\zeta)$ is a $\Theta$-boundary extension of $\rho$, then the convergence property of the action of $\Gamma$ on $\Sb^1$ implies that for every diverging sequence $(\gamma_n)$ in $\Gamma$, there exist $x,y\in \Sb^1$ such that, up to extraction, $\rho(\gamma_n)$ contracts $\zeta^{-1}(\Sb^1\setminus \{y\})$ towards $\zeta^{-1}(x)$.
 Informally speaking, Weisman's \emph{extended geometrically finite property} requires that this convergence property extends to a relative neighborhood of $\Vc$.